RupeshSingh14/scala-handson/README.md

 # scala-handson
-repository containing hands on while learning scala
+repository containing hands on code along with comments as explaination while learning scala